|Nutritional Guidelines (per serving)|

 - 1 tablespoon cold water

-- Remove pork to a plate, cover with foil and keep warm.
+Remove the pork tenderloins to a plate; cover with foil and keep warm.

-- Pour the liquids into a saucepan and bring them to a boil over high heat.
-Reduce the heat to medium and boil for about 3 to 5 minutes, or until reduced by about 1/3.
+Pour the liquids into a saucepan and bring them to a boil over high heat.
+Reduce the heat to medium and boil for about 3 to 5 minutes, or until reduced by about one-third.

-- Combine the cornstarch and cold water and whisk into the reduced juices and cook for 1 minute longer or until thickened.
+Combine the cornstarch and cold water; stir until smooth.
+Whisk the mixture into the reduced juices and cook for 1 minute longer, or until thickened.

-- Serve pork sliced with the thickened juices along with rice or potatoes and steamed vegetables.
+Serve pork sliced with the thickened sauce along with rice or potatoes and steamed vegetables.

 How to Trim a Pork Tenderloin